Fremantle Customs House: History

 The architectural plans were prepared by the State's Public Works Department under the supervision of the Principal Architect, Hillson Beasley.
 The building construction was undertaken by a local firm, Ashman and Warner, under the supervision of Mr Sefton of the Public Works Department.

 The two storey building is constructed of brick on a base of Cottesloe limestone.
 The heavily moulded cornices and facings were constructed from Donnybrook stone, which was chosen in preference (due to lower cost, and better weather resistance) to Sydney freestone.
 Western Australian timbers were also used.

-The Postmaster-General decided not to open a telegraph office in the new building, because one already existed close by.
+The postmaster-general decided not to open a telegraph office in the new building, because one already existed close by.

 Current use

 In 1986 the building was used to house the Fremantle Arts Foundation (FAF), with the creation of eight artist's studios.
-The FAF was established by the State Government to provide a cultural component to 1987 America's Cup Defence.
-The building was subsequently purchased by the State and managed by the Foundation.
-In 1992 FAF changed its name to the Artists Foundation of Western Australia Ltd (AFWA), providing support for visual artists through statewide delivery of professional development, support and advocacy services.
-In 2004 AFWA was rebranded and now trades as Artsource.
+The FAF was established by the state government to provide a cultural component to 1987 America's Cup Defence.
+The building was subsequently purchased by the state and managed by the FAF.
+In 1992, FAF changed its name to the Artists Foundation of Western Australia (AFWA), providing support for visual artists through statewide delivery of professional development, support and advocacy services.
+In 2004, AFWA was rebranded and now trades as Artsource.
 The building housed the WA Circus School until 2017, and currently accommodates 24 artist's studios.